 It is important to note that although what is about to be said may be helpful advice, it is not a replacement for a Christian to put their hope and peace in the life and death of Jesus Christ.
 The modern evangelical Church in America goes to great lengths to entertain us with moral affirmations to be better people, restore a Judeo-Christian culture, and love your neighbor as yourself.
 Although this is helpful wisdom, it is not the Gospel and ultimately will not bring us a final peace.
 The Gospel is a story about how the Lord has hand-selected his people before Creation, called them out of a state of death and eternity of despair, redeemed them through Christ’s life and resurrection, and will never lose a single one of them back to the enemy.
-What to do with our lives after our significant other goes to be with the Lord may be helpful advice, but it will not ultimately bring us the peace we need most and will only get with a true understanding of the Gospel.
+What to do with our lives after our significant other goes to be with the Lord may be helpful information, but it will not ultimately bring us the peace we need most and will only get with a true understanding of the Gospel.

 What is Love?